Zia Mahmood: Bridge

 Mahmood spends much of his time in Great Britain and the United States and is very much part of the London bridge scene.
 He wrote a weekly column for The Guardian newspaper until January 2012, when the paper stopped covering bridge.

 The ACBL Hall of Fame inducted Zia in 2007.
 According to the citation sometime that year, he was a London resident.

-Zia won the ACBL's 3-day Life Master Pairs championship in 2000, 2004, and 2007 with three different partners.
-After placing second in the 85th rendition, July 2014, he is a 3-time winner and 5-time runner-up with seven different partners.
+Zia won the ACBL's 3-day Life Master Pairs championship in 2000, 2004, 2007 and 2023 with four different partners.
+He has also been a 6-time runner-up.

 Mariusz Puczyński is a Polish bridge player whose greatest achievement has been to win the Bronze Medal in the 2004 European Bridge Championship.
 His teammates on that occasion included Cezary Balicki and Adam Żmudziński, for many years known as Poland's strongest pair and as one of the strongest pairs in the world.
 During the 2015 bridge cheating scandals, Puczyński satisfied himself that his former teammates had not been playing honestly, and returned his medal to the European Bridge League because he no longer wanted it.
 In early 2019, Puczyński had by chance the opportunity to partner Zia in a tournament in Poland.
 Someone told Zia about Puczyński's gesture, and he warmly complimented him for it.
 On 15 May 2019, Puczyński received a package through the post as a present.
 It contained the Gold Medal which Zia had won at the 2009 Bermuda Bowl.